 See this article on understanding Collection Periodicity as presented on the TRIO.

 Given wireless sensors capture data automatically and frequently, the calendar-based periodicity setting can be used to ensure compliance is met based on the expectation of results on a machine.
 The value set for periodicity indicates the minimum requirement for data capture.
-Thus, if the periodicity is set for daily, there is an expectation that data must be captured every day to meet compliance as reported on the PredictivePortal.
-This field should be set to the minimum expectation for compliance.
+Thus, for assets with wireless or online system the recommended setting is Weekly.